Law

 How Can We Change the Laws?

-Are they missing the fact that, by keeping this underground, the health of Canadians is at a higher risk than if it were legal and regulated?
+If we can accept that these laws are truly ONLY there to protect public health, are they missing the fact that, by keeping raw dairy sales underground, the health of Canadians is at a higher risk than if it were legal and regulated?

 Prohibitions & Penalties